About the 2014 Annual

 every February in conjunction with the Southern Association of Agricultural

 Scientists (SAAS).
-The Annual Meeting consist of presentations of scientific
+The Annual Meeting consist of presentations of

-and awards presentations.
+group meetings, and awards presentations.

 The Southern Region ASHS